 With tax season in full swing, and the deadline not that far off, if you’ve not already thought about filing your taxes the time to get going is now.

 If you’ve not done so already, collect all receipts into one file/drawer/shoebox.
 Getting organized means maximizing tax deductions and contributing to your refund, or reducing the amount that you owe.

 Paying your taxes timely is much like paying credit card bills on time.
 If you indeed owe the government, you will end up wasting money on interest charges if you are late with your filing.
 The usual deadline to file your taxes is April 30, but they have extended the deadline, due to Heartbleed bug.
-At the time of the writing of this piece, there was speculation that it could be further extended, so to access the most timely info click here.

 My income is Low/I have no Income

 Are you saying, why should I bother?
 I only work part time or I am a stay at home mom, and I never end up owing any taxes, because I don’t generate enough income.

 There are a number of reasons to file, the most compelling of which include extra cash in your pocket (some on a regular basis), including the GST credit, Universal Child Care Credit and the Canada Child Care Benefit.
 There are also specific provincial and territorial (and sometimes municipal) programs that offer cash to parents.